windkh/node-red-contrib-telegrambot/README.md

 Hugo,Sepp,Egon
 Leave the fields *Users* and *ChatIds* blank if you do not want to use this feature to mask senders.

-User names can only be used, if a telegram user has set its Username in the Telegram settings:
+User names can only be used, if a telegram user has set its Username in the Telegram settings.
+The following screenshot shows the according settings dialog in the Telegram app where you can set your personal preferences:

 <img src="images/TelegramSettingsUsername.png" title="Telegram user name settings" width="350" />

-**Fig. 3:** Telegram settings dialog
+**Fig. 3:** Telegram app settings dialog (example Android phone app)

-When no *Username* is set you can only filter via the *ChatId* property.
+If no *Username* is set you can only filter via the *ChatId* property.

 ### Configuration property *Server URL*